nicm42/click-the-dot-v3/README.md

 ## Setup

+To view this project visit the [demo](https://click-the-shape.onrender.com/).
+Note the free tier MongoDB database has expired, so the high scores feature will not work.
+Also it's hosted on a free tier of Render so will take 30 seconds to start up.

-To view this project visit the [demo](https://click-the-shape.onrender.com/) or download the files, open a terminal in that folder and install locally using npm:
+Or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install